Ron Hines DVM PhD

 What Medications Might Help My Dog?

 Diuretics accomplish the first goal.
-They rid your dog’s chest and abdomen of excess fluid (“water”).
-They do that by encouraging the pet to urinate.
-They are very effective in lessening coughs and respiratory distress, when lung fluid buildup (pulmonary edema) is the underlying cause.
-The most commonly used diuretic in dogs is furosemide (Lasix®).
-Diuretic doses and frequency vary between canine patients depending on the severity of their condition.
-Giving too much or too frequently during the day can dehydrate your pet or lead to kidney damage.
+They rid your dog’s chest and abdomen of excess pooled fluid “water pills” There is more in this fluid than water, it contains a considerable amount of albumin protein and minor amounts of all the constituents of blood.
+Diuretics decrease pooled fluid through their effects on the kidneys and by encouraging your dog to urinate.
+They are very effective in lessening coughs and respiratory distress when lung fluid buildup (pulmonary edema) is the underlying cause.
+The most commonly used diuretic in dogs (and humans) with heart issues is furosemide (Lasix®).
+The diuretic dose and the frequency it needs to be given will be quite different from one dog to another depending on the severity of their condition.
+Giving too much or too frequently during the day can dangerously dehydrate your pet or lead to kidney damage.

 The improvement you see in your pet, once it begins taking furosemide, can be dramatic.
-As fluid drains from its lungs, its cough should rapidly go away and it should breath freer.
+As fluid drains from its lungs, its cough might rapidly go away and it should breath more easily.
 The amount of fluid pooled in its abdomen should also decrease.
-Remember however that the drug has done nothing to improve your dog’s heart function.
-It does its helpful work in the pet’s kidneys.
+Remember however that this drug does not improve your dog’s heart function.
+It does its helpful work in your dog’s kidneys.

-When your dog begins taking furosemide, you will notice that it will drink and urinate more.
-Do not restrict its access to water – give it all it desires.
-You will have to make arrangements for it to relieve itself during the night.
-I have not seen problems when I limit a pet’s access to water in the evening and replace their water bowls in the morning in an attempt to help them sleep through the night – but that is something you need to discuss with your veterinarian.
-On higher doses of furosemide or other loop diuretics, your dog might require a potassium supplement.
+When your dog begins taking furosemide, you should notice that it is drinking and urinating more.
+Do not restrict your pet’s access to water – give it all it desires.
+You will have to make arrangements for your dog to relieve itself during the night.
+I have not seen problems when I limit a pet’s access to water in the evening and replace their water bowls in the morning in an attempt to help both of us sleep through the night – but that is something you need to discuss with your veterinarian.
+On high doses of furosemide or other loop diuretics, your dog might require a potassium supplement.

 ACE Inhibitors (angiotensin-converting Enzyme Inhibitors)

 Dogs in heart failure often have fragile kidneys as well.
-Since ace inhibitors, as well as the diuretics, can occasionally have negative effects on the kidneys (azotemia), kidney function needs to be checked before these drugs are given and then monitored periodically.
-Doses need to be kept to the effective minimum and the diuretic dose may need to be adjusted downward as the ACE inhibitor dose increases.
+Since ace inhibitors, as well as diuretics, can occasionally have negative effects on the kidneys (azotemia), your dog’s kidney function needs to be checked before these drugs are given and then monitored periodically.
+Dose size and frequency needs to be kept to the minimum that yields positive results and the diuretic dose may need to be adjusted downward as the ACE inhibitor dose increases.

 Hydralazine is not an ACE-inhibitor, but it has similar effects.
-This potent medication dilates blood vessels and in so doing lowers the resistance that the heart must pump against.
+This potent medication dilates blood vessels and in so doing lowers the resistance that your dog’s heart must pump against.
 Because the drug can cause dangerously low blood pressure and a racing heart (tachycardia), it must be used cautiously.
-It is best given and monitored in an animal hospital setting under close veterinary observation until its effects in your dog become known.
+It is best given and monitored in an animal hospital environment under close veterinary observation until the drug’s effects in your dog become known.

-Is There Any Benefit In Beginning ACE Inhibitors Before My Pet Shows Signs of Heart Failure?
+Is There Any Benefit In Beginning ACE Inhibitors Before My Dog Shows Signs of Heart Failure?

-Vetmedin also opens up (dilates) blood vessels throughout the body easing resistance and pressure in the circulatory system.
+Pimobendan ( Vetmedin® ), combined with a diuretic and ACE inhibitor, has rapidly become the standard first line treatment for advanced congestive heart failure in dogs.
+All positive ionotropes like pimobendan increase the strength of your dog’s heart muscle contractions.
+Ionized Calcium is an important part of the mechanism of all muscle contractions including the heart.
+The force of heart muscles contraction is related to the amount of calcium ion present in your dogs circulation.
+Pimobendan increases your dog’s heart muscle sensitivity to the ionized calcium that is already present there.
+Vetmedin® also opens up (dilates) blood vessels throughout the body easing resistance and pressure in the circulatory system.
 That also improves the efficiency with which your dog’s heart functions as a pump.
-In one clinically controlled trial, dogs with congestive heart failure survived on average of (median) 42 days without Vetmedin and 217 days when Vetmedin was part of their treatment.
+In one clinically controlled trial, dogs with congestive heart failure survived on average of (median) 42 days without Vetmedin and 217 days when Vetmedin was part of their treatment plan.